mmckegg/soundbank-chunk/README.md

 var Chunk = require('soundbank-chunk')
 ```

-### `Chunk(soundbank, chunkDescriptor[, getUniqueId])`
+### `Chunk(soundbank, chunkDescriptor[, getGlobalId])`

 Specify the instance of [`soundbank`](https://github.com/mmckegg/soundbank) you wish to wrap.
-This chunk will be immediately added to the soundbank, with the IDs by default name spaced with the chunk id, or the result of `getUniqueId(slotDescriptor)` if specified.
+This chunk will be immediately added to the soundbank, with the IDs by default namespaced with the chunk id, or the result of `getGlobalId(chunkId, slotId)` if specified.

 Returns an observable/bindable chunk.